-Final-year requirement for Concurrent ACE Intermediate-Senior: 28.5 units

-Total degree requirements for Concurrent ACE Intermediate-Senior: 42.0 units

-Total extended degree requirements for ACE Concurrent Intermediate-Senior: 58.0 units
+Final-year requirement for Concurrent ACE Intermediate-Senior: 28.5 units Total degree requirements for Concurrent ACE Intermediate-Senior: 42.0 units Total extended degree requirements for ACE Concurrent Intermediate-Senior: 58.0 units

-The fall term practicum is spent in regular school settings.
-The winter term practicum is spent in a situation related to the artist's field such as artist-in-residence in a local school, working as an apprentice in an educational office in an Ontario gallery or theatre, preparing an Arts program for implementation in the Faculty and local schools, or serving as an animator in a community-based theatre company.
+Candidates in the ACE program are placed in an Associate School in the Queen's catchment area for all practicum components in the fall and winter terms, as well as summer term (for those admitted prior to 2015-16 who opt to enroll in the final term of the extended program).
+The Alternative Practicum is spent in a situation related to the artist's field such as artist-in-residence in a local school, working as an apprentice in an educational office in an Ontario gallery or theatre, or preparing an Arts program for implementation.